The mission of Northern Waters Library Service is to provide access to quality public library services through its member libraries.

 - News articles related to library issues, events and training opportunities

 - Completion of E-rate and TEACH forms for telecommunications discounts

-- Assistance with annual reports
+- Monthly circulation reports and assistance with annual reports

 - The Merlin shared automation system, which facilitates resource sharing among member libraries with integrated software and a public online catalog

 - Cooperative cataloging for the regional and state online catalogs shared by member libraries